 Because Yova investments are based around highly-traded stocks and bonds, your investment is completely liquid.
-If you decide to withdraw your money, it will be in your account within 5 business days.
+If you decide to withdraw your money, generally it will be in your account within seven business days.

 Your money is held in an account in your name, at our transaction bank, Saxo Bank Switzerland.
 The bank is governed by Swiss law and the Swiss Financial Market Supervisory Authority (FINMA).

 Importantly, your stocks and bonds are always kept separate from the assets of both Saxo Bank and Yova – meaning if either party goes into bankruptcy, your stocks and bonds are not considered part of the company assets.

 To you?
 Nothing.
 Your money, including all your stocks and bonds, are held by the custodian in a private account in your name.
 You can manage and withdraw your money at any time, even without us.

 Nobody can predict how stocks and bonds will perform next year, next month, or even tomorrow.
 Daily fluctuations in the value of stocks and bonds are normal, and there is a risk you will lose money.
 Nevertheless, long-term profits have always made up for drops and even financial crises in the past.
 Historically, the stock market has increased in value by an average of 6% per year, and government bonds have increased by about 2%.